Clement-Okolo/ML_PATH/README.md

 This is a workspace directory for Machine Learning code and datasets with Python using Scikit-Learn, Keras, and TensorFlow2.
 # Contents
 1. Regression task (Linear Regression, Decision Trees, Random Forest) on Housing dataset
-2. Classification task (Binary, Multiclass, Multilabel, Multioutput) on MNIST dataset (a.)Binary Classifiers (SDGClassifier, RandomForestClassifier)
+2. Classification task (Binary, Multiclass, Multilabel, Multioutput) on MNIST dataset:

+    (a.)Binary Classifiers (SDGClassifier, RandomForestClassifier)